Filing a Trademark Application in Canada: Characteristics of the Canadian Trademark Law

 1. No Madrid Protocol

-Canada belongs to a only a handful of industrialized countries in the world, which have neither joined the Madrid Agreement (Agreement) nor the Protocol of the Madrid Agreement (Madrid Protocol), as discussed elsewhere.
+Canada belongs to only a handful of industrialized countries in the world, which have neither joined the Madrid Agreement (Agreement) nor the Protocol of the Madrid Agreement (Madrid Protocol), as discussed elsewhere.

 However, since Canada has signed the Paris Convention (PC), the priority of a foreign trademark application can be validly claimed in a Canadian trademark application.
 Moreover, the applicant can claim the priority of the trademark application in Canada in a foreign trademark filing.
-A prerequesite of the validity of the priority claim is that the signs and the goods and services of the first and subsequent trademark applications are essentially identical.
+A prerequisite of the validity of the priority claim is that the signs and the goods and services of the first and subsequent trademark applications are essentially identical.

 2. Obligation to Use the Trademark

 Before a trademark can be registered in Canada, the applicant of the trademark must generally use the trademark in Canada.
-The application may be filed on the basis of a proposed use in Canada or, if the trademark is already used in a a foreign country (use abroad) on the basis of a registered trademark in the country of origin of the applicant.
+The application may be filed on the basis of a proposed use in Canada or, if the trademark is already used in a foreign country (use abroad) on the basis of a registered trademark in the country of origin of the applicant.
 Furthermore, a trademark application may be filed for a mark, which is not yet used in Canada, but has nevertheless become known to the public in Canada.

 3. No Classification of Goods and Services